Read our article on crafting a personalized sales presentation and delivering it with confidence to move prospects through your pipeline.

 Who Should Use It: Sales professionals looking to remind the prospect that the product or service is a great fit for their needs and goals.

-This transition technique is used to show how well you’ve listened, similar to the last transition phrase, but also adds a personal touch by inserting the prospect into the verbiage.
+This transition technique is used to show how well you’ve listened, similar to the last transition phrase, but also adds a personal touch by further inserting the prospect into the verbiage.
 You’re not just saying that the product solves their problems or helps them achieve their goals, you’re saying that the product is perfect for them.

 For assumptive closers, this is a great way to gauge your prospect’s interest in making a purchase before you directly ask for the sale.
 It assumes that your prospect has already decided they’re going to take your product home, and skips straight to when they need it delivered.

-You’ll usually ask this question after asking some softer delivery detail questions like “What color do you want?” or “What add-ons are you most interested in?” so that you’ve already gotten your prospect on the path toward the final close.
+You’ll usually bring up this question after asking some softer delivery detail questions like “What color do you want?” or “What add-ons are you most interested in?” so that you’ve already gotten your prospect on the path toward the final close.
 Once you’ve asked a few of those initial assumptive closing questions, you’ll ask “When do you want to take it home?” before finishing with your closing statements and a direct ask.

 Who Should Use It: Sales professionals that want to directly ask for the sale.